solidusio/solidus/guides/source/developers/payments/payment-methods.html.md

 These payment methods are provided by Solidus:

-- `Spree::PaymentMethod::Check`: A class for processing payments from checks.
+- `Spree::PaymentMethod::Check`: A class for processing payments from checks (also spelled: cheques).
 - `Spree::PaymentMethod::StoreCredit`: A class for processing payments from a user's existing `Spree::StoreCredit`.
 - `Spree::PaymentMethod::CreditCard`: A base class for other typical credit